XiaoChao369/Xiao-et-al-2023-age-semen-models/README.md

 # SN001	Sperm_AR-CpG_Panel_II	cg24812634	C	T	112	2789	...
 ```

-Run the panel-II model on your data using the "panel_II_model.R" script
+Run the panel II model on your data using the "panel_II_model.R" script
 provided.
 The only thing you have to do is to copy the prepared data file into
 the 'dirData' folder.
 ```